- Treats painful migraines

 Who can take Imigran?

-Imigran (sumatriptan) is a generic medication that is generally considered safe, but it may not be suitable for everyone to use.
+Imigran (sumatriptan) is generally considered safe, but it may not be suitable for everyone to use.

 It is also not recommended that people over the age of 65 take this migraine treatment.